Why I call myself a fledgling. //

 And it is this truth that we try to hide from, when, in a vain effort, we attempt to pull the wool over our eyes.
 For this realisation shatters our entire sense of ego, and thus we are plagued with questions: if we are not individual, then who are we?
 Are we mere mindless drones, shackled to the incessant cycles of routine?
 Then, in the course of life, are we creatures of such insignificance?
 What role can we possibly play in the grander scale of the universe?

 The answers to these questions may not be pleasant to think of, or may even be beyond our comprehension.
 But when we look at the scope of our daily life, where we struggle so much just to continue our existence from one day to another, with all our faculties intact— mental, spiritual, emotional— we may find that we do not even need the answers to these questions yet.
-For first we have to figure out the answer of what we are in our daily life before we move on to the questions that deal with higher planes of existence.
+For first we have to figure out the answer of who and what we are in the existence that we live from day to day before we move on to the questions that deal with higher planes of existence.

-And what I’ve always observed is that even if ingredients are limited, each recipe is still different.
-Each ingredient is mixed together in a way all its own, each recipe has just the right sprinkle of seasoning that lends a subtle hint of new, rare, flavour to each different soul.
+And what I’ve always observed is that even if the ingredients are limited, each recipe is still different.
+Each ingredient is mixed together in a way all its own, each recipe has just the right sprinkle of seasoning that lends a subtle hint of new and rare flavour to each different soul.
 It is the permutation and combination of these ingredients in new and different ways in each person that provides the transfiguring spark that differentiates us from each and every other individual that walks this world.

 But the line that separates idiosyncrasy from monotony is a very fine one, and we ourselves may fail to envision the tiny glow of that transfiguring spark extending its influence over each soul it beautifies.
 And often, we give up in despair— for the relentless restlessness of our mind can never be quietened without the answers to these questions, but what do you do if there are no answers to be found?